 Carburetor of the generator: dismantled, cleaned, rebuilt.
-(All while lying on cement floor of garage, in this weather.)
+(All while lying on cement floor of garage, in this weather, without gloves.)
 All my life, I think I demeaned or else just pitied men who could clean a carburetor.

 Derek Parfit died two days ago on Saturday.
 A man dedicated to clarity.
 He’s gone now – I never met him, of course.
 Didn’t need to of course.
-The cool, clear, amiable thinking remains.
+What will always remain is the cool, clear, amiable thinking.